jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-10.md

-+++
+---
-title= "The nature of Royal Authority" description= "By its very nature, the royal authority claims all glory for itself and goes in for luxury and prefers peace" image= "/covers/muq.jpg" date= 2020-01-28 linkb= "/research/ibn-khaldun/muqaddimah/chapter-3/part-08" linkbtext= "Part 8" linkf= "/research/ibn-khaldun/muqaddimah/chapter-3/part-11" linkftext= "Part 11" heading= "Part 10" icon = "/icons/ibn.jpg"
+title: "The royal authority naturally claims all glory for itself, goes for luxury and peace"
-+++

-## 10. By its very nature, the royal authority claims all glory for itself and goes in for luxury and prefers peace
+description: "The group feeling that leads to royal authority is a composite of the amalgamation of many groups, one of which is stronger than all the others"
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 10"
+date: 2020-01-18
+---

 <!-- As 59 to claiming all glory for itself, this is because, as we have mentioned
 before, royal authority exists through group feeling. -->